msychalice/leetcode/README.md

 ## 685. Redundant Connection II
 Union find.\
-There are 3 cases.\
+There are 2 major cases.
 1. There isn't a vertex having two parents.
 In such case, it is the same problem as #684.
 2. There is a vertex v having two parents p1 and p2.
+And there are two subcases \
-There are two subcases, adding one of these two edges will form a circle or not form a circle.\
+2.1 Adding one of these two edges will form a circle.
+2.2 Adding neither the first edge nor the second edge will form a circle.
 We still need to use union find, but delete the second edge (p2, v) before using the union find.\
 If we find a circle by adding all the edges except the deleted one, return the first edge.\
 Otherwise, return the second edge.
 Because if adding the second edge form a circle, we should return the second edge.\